 Satellite Clubs is a Sport England funded programme that has run from 2013 to date.
 These clubs can bridge the gaps between school, college and community sport and provide new opportunities for young people to create lifelong sporting habits.
 Satellite Clubs make it easier for young people to get active – and stay active.
 They provide opportunities to take part regularly in sport and activity through the creation of enjoyable, appealing and convenient opportunities for young people that are based around their needs.

 Satellite Clubs in Cambridgeshire and Peterborough

-These clubs will help us grow the number of 14-25 year olds taking part in sport for at least 30 minutes every week across the County, as well as reducing the number of young people dropping out of sport.
+By 2017, every secondary school in Cambridgeshire and Peterborough will have been offered a satellite community sports club on its site.
+Satellite clubs may also be established in colleges, or other relevant education or community settings, depending on local need.
+These clubs have grown the number of 11-25 year olds taking part in sport for at least 30 minutes every week across the County, as well as reducing the number of young people dropping out of sport.

 If you currently run a Satellite Club, or are interested in attending a club please contact Sally Gibson: email@example.com for support or more information.

 Satellite Clubs September 2017 – March 2019

 The new Satellite Club funding targets those aged 14-19 years old.
 The Satellite club model is based on undergoing consultation with inactive-fairly active young people to gain an understanding of their current barriers to participation and preferences of activities, and then utilising the Satellite Club funding to respond to these.
 If you are interested in finding out about how to apply for Satellite Club funding please contact Ashlea Smith: firstname.lastname@example.org or call 01487 849911.

 To view our current active Satellite Clubs in the County please click the image below: